-All new housing proposals other than on brownfield sites should be in small groups, no more than 4, reflect the historic character of Astbury and respect the character and appearance of the surrounding area.
+All new housing proposals should be in small groups, no more than 4, to reflect the historic character of Astbury and will be expected to respect the character and appearance of the surrounding area.

-Housing on brownfield sites should have regard to the character and appearance of the wider area.
 Development that fails to take the opportunities available for enhancing the local character and quality of the area and the way it functions shall not be permitted.